resource/Front-End-Standards/Stylesheets/Sass.md

 ## <a name='Variables'>Variables</a>
-Name you variables in a modular way.
+Name variables in a modular way.
 Use dashes to separate multiple words in a declaration.

 ```SCSS
 // Bad